VikhrModels/effective_llm_alignment/README.md

 - **CPO and SimPO:** All TRL options
 - **SMPO:** Our own most stable alignment method (details below)
 - **Non-pair Reward Modeling:** With margins and centring support from TRL
+- **Special prompts basket format:** Our prompts basket format (vi-basket) allows to generate dialogs with follow-ups and system-prompts.
-- **Rejection Sampling:** Preference dataset generation using vLLM and RM
+- **Rejection Sampling:** Effective async preference dataset generation using vLLM and RM
+- **Scoring using RM:** Anync generation and scoring of answers based on some prompts basket, using external RM and vLLM
+- **Effective FAISS Map-Reduce Deduplication:** We have tools for Map-Reduce based deduplication for dense embeddings.
+It can deduplicate VERY large datasets in parallel.
 - **LLM scoring using RM:** Use RM model and your dataset to caluclate RM scores statistics to compare models.
 - **NER, CLIP, Classification, STS:** Not native to this toolkit but tested (Work in Progress)